-How to pair your UPS and generator
+How to pair your UPS system and standby generator

-While the AMF should start the generator early enough to allow for this stabilisation, it should not signal a start during every minor supply disturbance.
-To avoid this, the AMF signal is typically delayed for two to 10 seconds after mains failure detection.
-Similarly, the AMF signal usually keeps the generator running for at least two minutes after mains power is restored, to ensure that it is truly stabilised.
+While the AMF should start the backup generator early enough to allow for this stabilisation, it should not signal a start during every minor power supply disturbance.
+To avoid this, the AMF signal is typically delayed for two to 10 seconds after mains power failure detection.
+Similarly, the AMF signal usually keeps the UPS generator running for at least two minutes after mains power is restored, to ensure that it is truly stabilised.

 - Start reliably and quickly on demand

-Reliable generator starting and UPS synchronisation
+Reliable standby generator starting and UPS synchronisation

 The diesel engine drives an alternator that converts its mechanical power into electricity.
 In the UK, this is usually single-phase 230 V or three-phase 400 V. The voltage amplitude is set by how the alternator is wound, while its stability is controlled by an Automatic Voltage Regulator (AVR).
 The alternator’s output voltage frequency – usually 50 Hz in the UK – is determined by the generator engine speed of typically 1500 rpm.
-However, exact speed depends on the alternator design.
+However, the exact speed depends on the alternator design.

-Choosing the right protected power system supplier
+Choosing the right UPS and generator supplier